pmrcunha/pmrcunha/README.md

 I got my start at [Trustpilot](https://www.trustpilot.com/), where curiosity paid off, as given my knowledge of React, I got to join the newly formed
 Platform Team.
 In 2 years, we worked on 3 major initiatives - _migrating from AngularJS to React, building a design system, and migrating to a microsites architecture_.
-It's where I learned that good (software) architecture depends as much of the technical requirements, as of the organization that will have to adopt it.
+It's where I learned that good (software) architecture depends as much on the technical requirements, as on the organization that will have to adopt it.

 I left Trustpilot to pursue an old dream of building better tools for architects to work with.
 Besides trying to design a complex product from scratch, I got to spend more time with the language I had been